vAnomali/Temple-Robotics-2024/README.md

 # Temple Robotics 2024 - NASA Lunabotics Competition Robot

-This repository contains the software and control systems for Temple Robotics' 2024 competitive robot, DAVID, designed for NASA's Lunabotics competition.
+This repository contains the software and control systems for Temple Robotics' 2024 competitive robot, **DAVID**, designed for NASA's Lunabotics competition.
 The robot represents our team's effort in advancing autonomous excavation and robotic mobility in lunar-like environments.
 This project embodies months of hard work, innovation, and collaboration from our dedicated team members.

 ## Contributors